Deltares/Wflow.jl/docs/src/model_docs/intro.md

 # About the model documentation

-This section explains the different model concepts present within the modelling framework of wflow.
-If possible, the text refers to scientific papers which explain the concepts in more detail.
-If possible (and relevant), model parameters which influence the processes are also shown, using inline `code blocks`.
-These parameters can be found in the section with an overview of all model parameters, which also includes their units: see [parameters vertical concepts](@ref params_vert) and [parameters lateral concepts](@ref params_lat).
+As opposed to the user guide, which describes the steps needed to build and apply a model in the software, This section explains the different model concepts that are available within the modelling framework of wflow.
+Descriptions are given regarding the model concepts with links to the original scientific papers which explain the concepts in more detail.
+The model parameters which influence the processes are also shown, using inline code blocks.
+An overview of all model parameters is also provided for easy reference, including their short names, long descriptions and their units (see parameters vertical concepts and parameters lateral concepts).

 ## Division between vertical and lateral
+In the documentation we talk of 'vertical' and 'lateral' concepts.
+These are components in the model concepts which describe the vertical movement of water in each model grid cell and the lateral movement of water across grid cells.